ilucatero/Eloq-NumToWord/README.md

  - Number max value: It can transform number values within a java Integer.MAX_VALUE (upto 2 147 483 647).
-   * Disclaimer : I use this max value because for a normal contract or check, a value grater than that is very unusual (in which case this app should be updated to Integer.MAX_VALUE (up to 9 quintillion).
+   * Disclaimer : I use this max value because for a normal contract or check, a value grater than that is very unusual (in which case this app should be updated to Long.MAX_VALUE (up to 9 quintillion).
+ - only positive values are accepted, otherwise an error is showed.
  - Zeros at the left are not considered (worth to say it).
  - As the requirement demands, no decimals are taken into account, only integers; so for a value of 12.3, it will be converted only the integer part (12).
  - Inverse mechanism is not provided (nor required).
  - Only english language is supported on conversion.
- - only positive values are accepted, otherwise zero will be showed.

-### Some useful information
+### Useful / Interesting links
-Some of the ideas for this algorithm I got them based on next link :
+Some of the ideas for the algorithm I am using here I got them from the next links :
   - http://mathforum.org/library/drmath/view/57113.html
   - http://www.blackwasp.co.uk/numbertowords.aspx
   - https://www.baeldung.com/java-number-of-digits-in-int